 "Do not think in your heart that you shall escape in the king's house any more than all of the other Jews.
 For if you remain silent at this time, relief and deliverance shall arise to the Jews from elsewhere, while you and your father's house perish; and who knows, perhaps you have attained royal position for just such a crisis."
 (4:13-14)

-Surprisingly, Mordekhai's words had an effect.
-From this point forward, one can discern a total re-orientation in Esther's personality.
+Surprisingly, Mordekhai's words have an effect.
+From this point onward, one can discern a total re-orientation in Esther's personality.
 By the end of that chapter, the megilla testifies, "So Mordekhai did just as Esther had commanded him" (17).
 This comes in stark contrast to the scenario that had prevailed until that moment, when Mordekhai had commanded and Esther had carried out his word.

 For the remainder of the megilla, Mordekhai becomes secondary to Esther, and nearly disappears from the scene.
 Esther invites the king to the feast, confronts Haman, and falls before the king, pleading with him to repeal the decree.
 Even in the one place where Mordekhai appears in the story of the salvation, when he is led through the streets upon a royal horse, he plays a passive role.
 In sum, one can claim that the story of the megilla is also the personal story of Esther, who develops, in a short time, into a mature character, one who takes command and responsibility, and shapes her own destiny.